Kot Engenharia

 Failure analysis and accident reconstruction

-In the case of accidents or structural failures, one of the main needs is to thoroughly understand the causes and failure mechanisms involved, in order to prevent similar situations from occurring again.
-To this end, there is often a need to reconstruct the failure modes that occurred, both to understand the sequence of events and to validate failure hypotheses and determine the loads involved for sizing solutions.
-In these cases, non-linearity is a fundamental part of the analysis, since in many cases, structures, especially metallic ones, exhibit extensive non-linear behavior immediately prior to failure.
+In cases of accidents or structural failures, one of the primary requirements is to gain a thorough understanding of the causes and failure mechanisms involved, in order to prevent similar situations from occurring in the future.
+To this end, it is often necessary to reconstruct the failure modes that occurred, both to understand the sequence of events and to validate failure hypotheses and determine the loads involved for the design of solutions.
+In such cases, nonlinearity is a fundamental part of the analysis, since in many instances, structures—especially steel structures—exhibit significant nonlinear behavior immediately prior to failure.

 Kot has already been involved in several failure analyses and accident investigations in which linear dynamic simulation has been fundamental for reconstructing what happened, validating hypotheses and defining preventive actions to prevent further occurrences.
 Even for assessing the severity of possible damage to humans, non-linear dynamic analysis plays a fundamental role in determining the speeds, accelerations and forces involved, which, when associated with biomechanical analysis, allow for a classification of the severity of the impact and its possible consequences.